Manchester: 1066–1800: Before industrialisation

 During the English Civil War, Manchester strongly favoured the Parliamentarians who were led by Oliver Cromwell.
-He gave the town the right to elect its own Member of Parliament; Charles Worsley was elected to the seat but only sat for a year.
-He was later appointed as the Major-General for Lancashire, Cheshire and Staffordshire during the Rule of the Major-Generals.
-He was a diligent puritan, who forcibly shut down ale houses operating in the town and banned the celebration of Christmas.
+He gave the town the right to elect its Member of Parliament; Charles Worsley was so elected and appointed as Major-General for Lancashire, Cheshire and Staffordshire during the Rule of the Major-Generals.
+A diligent puritan, he shut down ale houses in the town and banned the celebration of Christmas.

-Significant quantities of cotton began to be used after about 1600, firstly in linen and cotton fustians, but by around 1750 pure cotton fabrics were being produced and cotton had overtaken wool in importance.
+Large quantities of cotton were used after about 1600, firstly in linen and cotton fustians; by around 1750, pure cotton fabrics were produced and cotton had overtaken wool in importance.
 The Irwell and Mersey were made navigable by 1736, opening a route from Manchester to the sea docks on the Mersey.
-The Bridgewater Canal, Britain's first wholly artificial waterway, was opened in 1761, bringing coal from mines at Worsley to central Manchester.
-The canal was extended to the Mersey at Runcorn by 1776.
-The combination of competition and improved efficiency halved the cost of coal and halved the transport cost of raw cotton.
+The Bridgewater Canal, Britain's first wholly artificial waterway, opened in 1761, bringing coal from mines at Worsley to central Manchester.
+The canal was extended to the Mersey by 1776.
+The combination of competition and improved efficiency halved the cost of coal and the transport cost of raw cotton.
 Manchester became the dominant marketplace for textiles produced in the surrounding towns.
-A commodities exchange, opened in 1729, and numerous large warehouses, aided commerce.
+A commodities exchange, opened in 1729, and numerous large warehouses aided commerce.
 In 1780, Richard Arkwright began construction of Manchester's first cotton mill.
-In 1803, John Dalton formulated his atomic theory in Manchester while he was a teacher in the city.
+Manchester exported its cotton goods to Africa as a way of paying for slaves to be purchased for the transatlantic slave trade; this supply line to Africa and its reliance on the British Empire supported Manchester's population and economic growth.